mobambas/mobambas/README.md

-# 👋 Hi, I'm mobambas!
+# 👋 Hi, I'm Shriyansh!

 Welcome to my GitHub profile!
 I'm a passionate developer, STEM enthusiast, and a lifelong learner.
 Here's a bit about me and my journey so far: